tybottorff/bottorffdocs/notes/literature_notes.md

  - antigen-reactive T cell fraction in peripheral immune naive repertoire very low, ~ 1 in 100,000 T cells
  - **interest in designing peptides that can activate T cells to be crossreactive against tumor associated antigens to improve immunogenicity (usually weak to tumor associated antigens)**
  - **some parts of body are immune privileged and lack HLA expression, like placenta and testis**
+# The GPR171 pathway suppresses T cell activation and limits antitumor immunity
+ - GPR171 regulates food uptake, anxiety
+ - GPR171 induced in T cells stimulated by antigen, as a kind of IR apparently as GPR171 interaction w/ ligand BigLEN suppresses T cell activation
 # The graft-versus-leukemia effect in AML
  - allogenic hematopoietic stem cell transplantation (allo-SCT) commonly used in cancer care, most potent anti-leukemic therapy in AML (acute myeloid leukemia) patients
  - donor T cells (and maybe other immune cells) eliminate residual leukemia cells after radio/chemotherapy = graft-versus-leukemia response